MoMo790-m/Amazon-Sales-EDA/README.md

 - There are patterns depending on the marketplace and time period that could help businesses make smarter decisions.

 This project was a great chance to apply EDA skills on something practical.
 If you're into data analysis or just curious about e-commerce trends, you'll probably find something interesting here.
+## Why This Project Matters?

+E-commerce platforms like Amazon generate a massive amount of transactional data.
+Being able to extract useful insights from such data is a key skill in data analysis and business intelligence.
+This project is a hands-on example of applying those skills on real-world-like data.

 ---